ycollet/coinor-cmake/README.md

 $ make
 ```

+The option COIN_ENABLE_DOWNLOAD_DATA_TEST allows to download a set of tests from the coin-or website and it will install these files in the build directory.
+The COIN_ENABLE_DOWNLOAD_ZLIB activate the support of zlib in the CoinUtils library.
+With this support, we are now able to read compressed test files.

 You can some basic tests for cbc, clp and symphony:
 ```
 $ ctest -R exmip1 # To run all tests containing exmip1 in their names